 FINRA uses the latest technology, and multiple data gathering techniques to detect insider trading and any strategies used by firms that may give them, in FINRA’s eyes, an unfair advantage.

-Approximately, 30 billion to 50 billion transactions are processed by FINRA every day, allowing them to gain insight into the US market as a whole.
-In addition to FINRA’s own enforcement actions,they also refer cases to the SEC and other agencies.
+Approximately, 30-50 billion financial transactions are processed by FINRA every day, allowing them to gain insight into the US market as a whole.
+In addition to FINRA’s own enforcement actions, they also refer cases to the SEC and other agencies.
 In 2014 they referred over 700 cases to the SEC and similar other agencies.

-If brokers break rules, FINRA imposes hefty fines, suspensions, and can even bar brokers.
+If brokers break FINRA’s rules, FINRA imposes hefty fines, suspensions, and can even bar brokers.

-Through what FINRA describes as their “aggressive vigilance”, they bring disciplinary actions against firms and individuals.
-In 2014, FINRA imposed 1,397 disciplinary actions, collected $134 million in fines, and ordered restitutions of $32.3 million be paid.
+Through what FINRA describes as their “aggressive vigilance”, they bring oversight and disciplinary actions against firms and individuals.
+In 2014, FINRA imposed 1,397 disciplinary actions, collected $134 million in fines, and ordered restitution of $32.3 million be paid.

 Resolve Securities Disputes

-FINRA also acts as a forum or intermediary when disagreements between investors occur.
+FINRA also acts as a forum for arbitration or as an intermediary when disagreements between investors occur.
 FINRA helps resolve disputes, handling almost 100 percent of the industries arbitrations and mediations from more than 70 hearing locations.
-FINRA has locations in all 50 states, and also has offices in London and Puerto Rico.
+FINRA has locations in all 50 states and also has offices in London and Puerto Rico.

 Staying Compliant with FINRA

-eFileCabinet also has a role based securities feature in document management products Role based securities make sure that only authorized individuals have access to view confidential or sensitive documents, and is essential for maintaining good standing regulatory organizations like HIPAA, the SEC, and FINRA.
-Fill out the form on this page to see learn more about how eFileCabinet can help you stay compliant.
+eFileCabinet also has a role-based securities feature in document management products role-based securities make sure that only authorized individuals have access to view confidential or sensitive documents and is essential for maintaining good standing regulatory organizations like HIPAA, the SEC, and FINRA.